Following the tyre tracks… Where do tyre emissions go?

 We know, from earlier research, that tyres emit lots of particles, both coarser and the more potentially dangerous ultrafines.
 To put this in context, the levels are less than from exhausts of many older diesel vehicles without filters, but orders of magnitude greater than from the exhausts of modern internal combustion engine vehicles with the latest filters.
 But, where do these particles go, and can they be found in the environment?

 As a consequence of the size distribution of particles in tyre wear, as set out in our earlier newsletter, it is reasonable to believe that the particles go to air, soil and water.
-Some particles will be directly deposited on the road verge or in rivers near roads, but the smaller ones will settle further away after a period of time.
+Some tyre particles will be directly deposited on the road verge or in rivers near roads, but the smaller ones will settle further away after a period of time.
 The tyre particles contain on average over 400 organic compounds, plus a range of metals.
 Together, this makes for a complex product that is emitted into the environment in many different ways.

 Compare this with tailpipe emissions.
 While there are many volatile organic compounds in exhaust fumes, the pollution is dominated by carbon dioxide (CO2) and nitrogen oxides in modern vehicles, with some carbon monoxide and ultrafine particles.
 Therefore, the environmental impact is dominated by a small number of compounds almost all of which are suspended in air for an extended period.